VEETALITY/VEETALITY/README.md

 hello!!

 DNI PROSHIP & DSMP.
-YOU FUCKERS SMELL RANCID.
+UNAPOLOGETICALLY FUCK OFF!

 not going to make this all fancy for now, just going to give the basics. c+h (cuddle plus hide) on ponytown is WELCOMED ALL DAY EVERYDAY! i'm a bit of an awkward, reserved person so i might not say much but i still appreciate when people sit with me.